hex-plex/gym-handOfJustice/README.md

 hence we might need a epsilon to define the acceptable amount of error for a reward to interpret a state as a terminal state of an episode.

 ## Render
-To take a look at the arm you can use env.render() which outputs the image of  the robotic arm It also returns a rgb image of the robotic arm with the same resolution input as a parameter
+To take a look at the arm you can use env.render() ,It returns a rgb image of the robotic arm with the same resolution input as a parameter resolution

 # Required packages